snapshot-labs/snapshot-strategies/src/strategies/brightid/README.md

 # BrightID

-This strategy return a score of 1 for voters verified in a BrightID user registry.
+This strategy returns a score of 1 for voters verified in a BrightID user registry.
 You can learn more about the smart contract used on this strategy from the following sources:

 - Official Registry(v5): https://github.com/BrightID/BrightID-SmartContract/blob/v5/snapshot/BrightIDSnapshot.sol
 - Private Registry: https://github.com/clrfund/monorepo/tree/develop/contracts/contracts/userRegistry